Welcome to the Onalaska Log Building

 One-day classes, you will learn to build a log building in that one day, guaranteed.
 The key to this success is the Butt and Pass building method, no notching and no need to season the logs before building, and no real building expertise is needed.
 We believe the biggest hurdle keeping people from reaching their dream of a log building is lack of confidence, we want to give you that confidence.

-My name is Jack Tipping and with my wife Sharon, we have built 11 log buildings on our property in rural Onalaska, Washington (see photos).
+My name is Jack Tipping and with my wife Sharon, we have built 12 log buildings on our property in rural Onalaska, Washington (see photos).
 We took the Skip Ellsworth log building class in 1979 and built our log house in 1980, and our log garage in 1981.
-Starting in 2006, we've constructed one log building each year on our place with trees we planted in 1980, a total of 12 buildings.
-2011 was the Fort, 2012 was the Saloon, 2013 the 'Jail', 2014 is a log building to house a working model, and 2015 was 'Clairhouse' and 2017 is the log 'wishing well'.
+Starting in 2006, we've constructed one log building in most years on our place with trees we planted in 1980, a total of 12 buildings.
+2011 was the Fort, 2012 was the Saloon, 2013 the 'Jail', 2014 is a log building to house a working model, and 2015 was 'Clairhouse' and 2017 was the log 'wishing well'.
 We have learned many things during our building that we wished we knew before we built our first building.
 In fact, I would have gladly paid 10 times the tuition price to know the log peeling trick in this class.
 Students frequently mention that the class far exceeded their expectations (perhaps we are not charging enough).

 We didn't even take shop in high school so if we can do this, you can too.

 2019 will be our 10th year of teaching this class.
 We find that many of our students took the Vegas butt-and-pass class but found that just taking notes for two days left them wanting hands-on experience.
 However, you don't have to have taken another class previously to attend here.